-The best portable printers let you print documents wherever you happen to be, so high-quality printing isn't restricted to the office or home.
-With a mobile printer outfitted with Wi-Fi connectivity and a battery, you can do so conveniently even when an electrical outlet (or USB cable) isn't available.
+The best portable printers let you get out of the house or office without losing the ability to print a hardcopy, letting you print anywhere.
+With a mobile printer outfitted with Wi-Fi connectivity and a battery, you can print wherever you happen to be even when an electrical outlet or USB cable isn't available.

-Portable printers are defined by their compact size, measuring small enough to slip into a backpack and generally weighing 5 pounds or less.
+Portable printers are compact by design, measuring small enough to slip into a backpack and generally weighing 5 pounds or less.
 Most portable printers use the same color inkjet technology you're familiar with, though some models out there use more exotic thermal technology to provide basic black-and-white document printing in an even more compact size.

 Rechargeable batteries and car chargers let you use portable printers on the go, whether it's in a hotel room during a work trip or in your vehicle while on the road.
-And some mobile printers even offer scan and copy capability.
+And some mobile printers even offer scan and copy capability, giving you advanced capabilities even when you're away from the office.

 What are the best portable printers?